sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/Iye0yZVr1Ro?autoplay=0&amp;cc_load_policy=0&amp;start=0&amp;end=0&amp;loop=0&amp;controls=1&amp;modestbranding=0&amp;rel=0" allowfullscreen="" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" frameborder="0"></iframe>
 </div>

-In [Sourcegraph 3.15](https://about.sourcegraph.com/blog/sourcegraph-3.15#experimental-andor-operators-for-search-contents), we introduced experimental AND/OR queries for file content in regexp and structural search modes.
-Sourcegraph 3.17 adds AND/OR queries to the recently added literal search mode, and is enabled for all users (no longer considered experimental).
+In [Sourcegraph 3.15](https://about.sourcegraph.com/blog/sourcegraph-3.15#experimental-andor-operators-for-search-contents), we introduced experimental AND/OR queries for file content in regular expressions and structural search modes.
+Now in Sourcegraph 3.17, AND/OR queries are included in the recently added literal search mode, and enabled for all users (no longer considered experimental).

-Initial support of AND/OR operators is for searching file contents.
+Initially, AND/OR operators support searching file contents.
 Operators for filters like `repo:` and `file:` will be supported in upcoming releases.

 ## Sourcegraph admin features

 ### Easier alerting configuration

-Easily configure Sourcegraph to send alerts about its health to [notifiers like Slack, PagerDuty, and webhooks]([https://docs.sourcegraph.com/admin/observability/alerting#setting-up-alerting](https://docs.sourcegraph.com/admin/observability/alerting#setting-up-alerting)).
+Configure Sourcegraph to send alerts about its health to [notifiers like Slack, PagerDuty, and webhooks]([https://docs.sourcegraph.com/admin/observability/alerting#setting-up-alerting](https://docs.sourcegraph.com/admin/observability/alerting#setting-up-alerting)).
 Set `observability.alerts` in your Sourcegraph configuration to automatically have alerts set up and subscribed to relevant notifiers in Grafana:

 ```json
 "observability.alerts": {